 Joint CME Providership

 AAEM is pleased to partner with other organizations to provide AMA PRA Category 1 Credits™ for educational events that align with our mission.
-To be eligible for CME through AAEM, an event must adhere to the below guidelines.

 • The program’s target audience should include, but is not limited to, residency trained or board-certified (ABEM / AOBEM) physicians who are engaged in the practice of emergency medicine.